Global Gateway link

 Strengthening Management Supervisory Functions

-Five of Sodick’s 9 directors are external directors.
+Seven of 12 Directors of the Company are External Directors.
 They apply their objective perspectives and wealth of knowledge and experience to management, thereby strengthening the corporate governance structure.
-Furthermore, two of the four Audit & Supervisory Board Members are external auditors, increasing the objectiveness and fairness of management supervision.
+Furthermore, three of the four Audit & Supervisory Committee Members are External Directors, increasing the objectiveness and fairness of management supervision.

 Board of Directors meeting materials are provided in advance to ensure enough time for review.
-Particularly important matters that require a resolution by the Board of Directors are discussed in advance at the top management meeting.
-External Directors and External Audit & Supervisory Board Members receive advance briefings from the Board of Directors Secretariat as necessary.
+Particularly important matters that require a resolution by the Board of Directors are discussed in advance at management meetings.
+External Directors receive advance briefings from the Board of Directors Secretariat as necessary.
 This enables them to compensate any lack of internal information about the Board of Directors agenda, and exercise their management supervision functions.
-To improve the quality of management supervision, the External Audit & Supervisory Board Members convene regular monthly meetings of the Audit & Supervisory Board, where they exchange a wide range of information and opinions.

 Role of Each Organization